jonathanhines/midtown/services/businesses.markdown

 permalink: /services/businesses
 ---

-We’re here to support your business/organization with its goals.
-First, we listen, then we intervene.
-Each group’s needs are unique.
-So is our programming.
-Perhaps you’re looking for mental health awareness and coaching, perhaps one of your members needs individual support and help navigating community services, perhaps your team suffered a crisis, loss or traumatic experience or perhaps you’re not sure what they need but you know they need support.
-Whatever the need, let’s chat.
+Perhaps you’re looking for Mental Health awareness and coaching, perhaps one of your members needs individual support and help navigating community services, perhaps your team suffered a crisis, loss or traumatic experience or perhaps you're not yet sure of your group's needs and would like professional guidance.
+Whatever your circumstances, we’re here to support your business/organization with its goals.

 <div class="service-item">
 <div class="service-item-title">